SwedbankPay/developer.swedbankpay.com/payments/trustly/redirect.md

 This is an example of the Redirect scenario.
 For other integrations, take a look at the respective sections.
 The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.
-The diagram also shows the steps in a [`sale`][sale] process.

 Swedbank Pay Trustly Payments uses the [`Deposit`][deposit] to perform a payment.
 After this, the end-user will be presented with the returned `iframe`